In the second reading, Saint Paul realizes—

 saints are made at all ages,

-in family life, on the factory floor and in prisons.
+in family life, in the workplace and in prisons.

 In the Gospel, the Lord asks all the Apostles;